day8/re-frame/docs/Interceptors.md

 To "execute" an interceptor chain:

-  1. create a `context` (a map, described below)
+  1. create a `context` (which is a `map` with a certain structure, described below)
-  2. iterate forwards over the chain, calling the `:before` function on each interceptor
+  2. iterate forwards over the chain, calling the `:before` function on each interceptor, threading `context` through each call.
-  3. iterate over the chain in the opposite direction calling the `:after` function on each interceptor
+  3. iterate over the chain in the opposite (backwards) direction calling the `:after` function on each interceptor and threading `context` through all the calls

-Remember that the last interceptor in the chain is the handler itself (wrapped up to be the `:before`).
+Remember that the last interceptor in the chain is the `event handler` itself (wrapped up to be the `:before`).

 That's it.
 That's how an event gets handled.
+This is how Dominoes 2 and 3 happen.

 ## What Is Context?